 - Ice packs and anti-inflammatory medication

 - 6 to 8 week semen analysis

 Regardless of your reason for exploring vasectomy or vasectomy reversal, our team is here to help you every step of the way.
 It is important that your doctor work with you to tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.